champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 The roaming mechanism for chemical reactions was introduced in reference to the description of the photodissociation of formaldehyde
-{% cite zee:1664 townsend2004roaming bowman --file roamiso-jekyll-bib %}.
+{% cite zee:1664 townsend2004roaming bowman --file allrefs %}.
 After excitation of the
 formaldehyde molecule by a laser pulse, a single CH bond begins to stretch.
 Rather than proceed directly to dissociation, the hydrogen atom rotates around the molecular fragment in a region of the potential